...got lost in trans-lation

 It's tough for me to comprehend any other course, honestly.
 To me, love trumps all.
 Always.

-of my own.
+Yes, I want to be successful as a small business consultant, and launch a few businesses of my own.
 And yes, I want to take my writing more seriously, and submit some articles after sufficiently polishing them up a bit.
 Or even make a return to film production someday soon...
 But all of this pales in comparison to my hope – and pursuit of love.

 I've been thinking a lot lately about my shortcomings in the field of romance.
 Most of my fumbles seem to revolve around my impatience with love.
 Okay, not necessarily with love itself, but rather the people that I choose to love.
 I tend to have a penchant for women who are slightly unavailable to me.
 There appears to be some sort of emotional wall that I like scaling while in love.
 Sometimes I successfully make it over this symbolic barrier, while other times, (and with other people) I get stuck en route, hung out to dry, flailing and wailing.
 I think I'm bad at this – this whole love thing.
 I'm never so graceful when I feel held at arms length.